Milan scrubs up after years as Italy's ugly sister

 "The majority of what I heard about Milan was that it's industrial, not a beautiful city, but the Duomo and the Galleria are really grand," said visitor Cameron Dibb, 24, an American film student who lives in Surrey, England.

-"And when you go further outside the centre the architecture is still impressive," he added.
+"And when you go further outside the center the architecture is still impressive," he added.

 Despite appearances, Milan is not immune from Italy's bureaucracy, corruption and weak economic growth.